Prevention of Gender-Based Violence Youth Advisory Group

 Kane from

-Graduating high school in 2019, Kane has always volunteered in his local community to ensure young people had a voice and made change happen.
-He was successfully appointed to the NSW Government Regional Youth Taskforce in 2022, where he advocated directly to the Minister of Regional Youth.
-He later served as a mentor for the 2023 Taskforce and worked as a Wellbeing Officer at his former high school.
-In 2023, Kane completed a diploma of youth work.
+In 2022, Kane was appointed to the NSW Government Regional Youth Taskforce, where he directly advised the Minister for Regional Youth.
+The following year, he served as a mentor for the Taskforce and worked as a Wellbeing Officer at his former high school.
+In 2023, Kane completed a Diploma of Youth Work and began his role as the Youth Community Development Officer at Campaspe Shire Council.

 Image